tum-ens/urbs/README.md

 ## Get started

 Before running a script, ensure your environment is activated:
-- Set up your interpreter with your environment in your IDE.
+- Either set up your interpreter in your IDE with your created environment.
-- Or, if running from your terminal, use the following command:
+- Or, if running from your terminal, use the following command to activate it:
   - Windows: `urbs-env\Scripts\activate`
   - Linux/MacOS: `source urbs-env/bin/activate`

-In the downloaded directory, open a execute the runme script by using the following on the command prompt or Terminal. (***Note: (Depending on what your standard python version is, you might need to call `python3.12` instead of `python`.)***):
+In the downloaded directory, open a execute the runme script by using the following on the command prompt or Terminal.
+<br /> (***Note: Depending on what your standard python version is, you might need to call `python3.12` instead of `python`.***):

     python runme.py